SunZia Wind and Transmission: Federal courts

+The four plaintiffs in the lawsuit opposing the SunZia powerline through the San Pedro Valley filed a Motion for Summary Justice in Arizona District Court, Tucson on March 13, 2026.
+This is after the 9th Circuit Court of Appeals reversed the earlier District Court decision and remanded the case to the lower court.
+The tribe and nonprofit plaintiffs request that the judge void the Bureau of Land Management’s authorization of the powerline route.

+Arizona legislature

 In addition, some in the Arizona legislature have also weighed in on the SunZia Transmission Project through their state.
 On March 25, 2024, twelve Arizona state legislators sent a letter to the Arizona Corporation Commission expressing their concerns.
 The legislators asked the Commission to review their previous actions and ensure that the concerns of Arizona ratepayers are adequately addressed.